You are here:

 X ray.
 A procedure in which low-level radiation is passed through the body to produce a picture called a radiograph.
 X rays of joints affected by osteoarthritis can show such things as cartilage loss, bone damage, and bone spurs.

-NIAMS gratefully acknowledges the assistance of the following individuals in the review of current and previous versions of this booklet: Gayle Lester, Ph.D., Joan McGowan, Ph.D., James Panagis, M.D., Susana Serrate-Sztein, M.D., and Bernadette Tyree, Ph.D., NIAMS, NIH; Kenneth D. Brandt, M.D., Indiana University School of Medicine, Indianapolis; Victor M. Goldberg, M.D., University Hospitals of Cleveland, OH; Marc C. Hochberg, M.D., M.P.H., University of Maryland, Baltimore, MD; John Klippel, M.D., Arthritis Foundation, Atlanta, GA; and Roland Moskowitz, M.D., Case Western Reserve University, Cleveland, OH.
+The NIAMS gratefully acknowledges the assistance of the following individuals in the preparation and review of previous versions of this publication: Gayle Lester, Ph.D., Joan McGowan, Ph.D., James Panagis, M.D., Susana Serrate-Sztein, M.D., and Bernadette Tyree, Ph.D., NIAMS/NIH; Kenneth D. Brandt, M.D., Indiana University School of Medicine, Indianapolis, IN; Victor M. Goldberg, M.D., University Hospitals of Cleveland, OH; Marc C. Hochberg, M.D., M.P.H., University of Maryland, Baltimore, MD; John Klippel, M.D., Arthritis Foundation, Atlanta, GA; and Roland Moskowitz, M.D., Case Western Reserve University, Cleveland, OH.
 Special thanks also go to the patients who reviewed this publication and provided valuable input.

 For Your Information